mwo-dk/SFX/doc/DotNet/README.EventAggregation.md

 # SFX.EventAggregation
-Simple event aggregator library.
-This repo contains two libraries:

-* A C# library, which can be fetched on nuget: [SFX.EventAggregation.CSharp](https://www.nuget.org/packages/SFX.EventAggregation.CSharp/).
-* And an F# library, which can be fetched on nuget: [SFX.EventAggregation](https://www.nuget.org/packages/SFX.EventAggregation/).
+Simple event aggregator library for event aggregation in F# and C#.
+Can be found on nuget: [SFX.EventAggregation](https://www.nuget.org/packages/SFX.EventAggregation/).

 The library simply facilitates strongly typed event aggregators, that: